 Veeam Agent for Microsoft Windows is a data protection and disaster recovery solution for physical and virtual machines.
 Veeam Agent for Microsoft Windows can be used to protect different types of computers and devices: desktops, laptops, and tablets.

 - Microsoft Windows 2008 R2 SP1 or later

-Veeam Agent for Microsoft Windows Service
+- Veeam Agent for Microsoft Windows Service

 How to Create Recovery Media for Server 2016

 Once the Veeam Agent for Windows is installed, the first step is to create a Veeam Recovery media.
 Veeam Agent for Microsoft Windows lets us create a Veeam Recovery Media.
 The recovery media is nothing but a recovery image of your computer.